AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch.md

    ![Create a new Property](../assets/images/launch-newProperty.png)

 Your new property should display on Properties page.
-Click on the name of your property (e.g. `Launch Tutorial`) to open the Overview screen.
+Note that if you check the box next to the property name, options to **[!UICONTROL Configure]** or **[!UICONTROL Delete]** the property appear above the property list.
+Click on the name of your property (e.g. `Launch Tutorial`) to open the `Overview` screen.
 ![Click the name of the property to open it](../assets/images/launch-openProperty.png)

 [Next "Add the Launch Embed Code" >](launch-add-embed.md)